Eargo vs. Jabra Enhance

 Like Eargo, Jabra Enhance’s costs are competitive.
 Their hearing aids start at $995 for the Enhance Select 50R Basic package, and go up to $1,995 for the Enhance Select 500 Premium package.
 Jabra Enhance’s top-tier model, the Enhance Select 500, is about $1,000 cheaper than the Eargo 7.

-As mentioned earlier, upgrading to Premium for any Jabra Enhance style adds $200 to the cost, but it also adds significant value.
-Premium packages offer three years of unlimited, on-demand audiological care via Zoom or the app.
+Upgrading to Premium for any Jabra Enhance style adds $200 to the cost, but it also adds significant value.
+Premium packages offer three years of unlimited, on-demand, remote audiological care.
 Programming support and adjustments are also provided remotely through the app, as needed.
 Basic packages are self-programmed and managed on your own.
-We’d recommend upgrading to Premium, as it ensures you have the best fit possible.
+We’d recommend upgrading to Premium, because it ensures you have the best fit possible.
+The only downside to Premium is that it makes the cost of Jabra Enhance hearing aids, which are already a bit more expensive than some of Eargo’s models, even pricier.

 Pro Tip: